brucedkyle/ibmcloud_for_partners/docs/mainframe/ibmcloud.md

     Automation of end-to-end test execution, especially for regression testing, provides repeatable scenarios for testing, experimentation, and training.
 With Wazi as-a-Service z/OS images and the IBM Cloud CLI, Ansible Collection, Terraform provider, and REST APIs, you can completely automate the lifecycle aspects of the z/OS images under test, such as:

     1. Provision z/OS instances and the software stack that will run in them
     2. Then taking certain actions
     3. Check for expected system behaviors
     4. Restart z/OS or its components when failures occur
     5. Deprovision the instances and their data when finished.

-    The programmatic ways in which you can now manage z/OS test instances makes it easy to integrate automation to develop and test your  applications. **Ansible for IBM Cloud** and **Ansible for z/OS collections** are two of the tools that you can use to target the Wazi as-a-Service z/OS images for you test application development and test.

 Best practices have been implemented and published to set up **IBM Wazi for Dev Spaces** onto an existing OpenShift cluster, or to provision IBM Z, Virtual Servers and/or OpenShift clusters.